Broadpeak-tv/simid-controller/web/app/README.md

 After start, input the URL to a Broadpeak DAI stream in the input field, and click the "LOAD" button.

+The input stream URL can also be provided as a query parameter: ``http://localhost:8080?url=<stream_url>``

+The loaded stream URL is stored in local storage and re-used when reloading the application.

 The application will play the video stream, and at appropriate times (as configured in the Broadpeak DAI solution for that stream) will trigger display of the SIMID creatives.